1300 980 923

 Should You Stay And Defend Against A Bushfire

 During a bushfire the survival of you and your family is the highest priority.
-While things such as buildings and belongings can be replaced, lives can’t be.
+You can replace buildings and belongings, but you can’t replace lives.
 When a fire starts, put your Bush Fire Survival Plan into action.

 What you should do depends on a number of factors like your personal circumstances, who’s at home and whether your plan is to leave early or stay and defend.